vvittis/FlinkSampling/README.md

 calculates the γi (variance/mean) of each stratum and finds the total γ which represents the sum of all γi.
 Lastly, it writes the data in a Sink as mentioned before.
 The returned Tuple and the output of the first Job is of the type of **_(T)_** where all fields are the same, except the last one, where now we put the si (=M\*(γi/γ)) of each stratum where M is the Memory Budget, which is also an argument for the Job1.

 ### Job2

-The second job is respondible for
+The second job is respondible for sampling the streaming tuples.
+* It reads from two Sources.
+The first Source (testSource) is from the Procuder and the second Source (testSink) is from Job1
+* It
+* It
+* It
+* It

 ## Instructions
 ## Inputs